linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 #### Risk Management Cycle
 IDENTIFY -> ASSESS -> ANALYZE -> RESPOND

-The risk management process is never intended to end
+The risk management process is never intended to end.

 #### Risk Management is an Active Process
-Without risk management your security practice is passive, and subject to ever-changing technology and emerging standards.
+Without risk management, your security practice is passive and subject to ever-changing technology and emerging standards.

 ### Enterprise Risk Management (ERM)